Large tree crashes through roof of house in New Jersey

 Fortunately no one was home at the time and no one was hurt.

-"I left work, I work downtown Manhattan and I left and came home, so now we're trying to figure out what to do," said the homeowner.
+"I left work, I work downtown Manhattan and I left and came home, so now we're trying to figure out what to do," said the homeowner, Natalie Charlton.

+She said she had talked to the city about the tree, asking whether it was dangerous, and was told it was safe.

+"We called about this tree on several occasions with the town and they've constantly told us the tree is fine," she said.
+"And now this is where we are, we have no home."

-The tree also damaged the adjacent home.
-It is not yet clear what caused the tree to come down.
+There were some wind gusts in the area, but it is not yet clear what caused the tree to come down.

 ----------